'Elden Ring,' George R.R. Martin's fantasy video game with 'Dark Souls' creator, revealed at E3

 Sunday also brought the official logo and title treatment confirming the “brand new action RPG” nature of the game.

 “Collaborating with George R.R.
 Martin to create the Elden Ring mythos has been a genuinely delightful experience and a source of wonderful inspiration,” Miyazaki, the president of FromSoftware and game director on Elden Ring, said in a statement.
-“The team is working hard to ensure that the world of ELDEN RING will be a fascinating place for players to explore, filled with peril and wonder from its furthest reaches to its lowest depths.
+“The team is working hard to ensure that the world of Elden Ring will be a fascinating place for players to explore, filled with peril and wonder from its furthest reaches to its lowest depths.
 This is a FromSoftware title through and through, rich in fantasy and RPG action.
 We sincerely hope you look forward to it.”

 “Building the world of Elden Ring with Miyazaki-san and his team was a treat!”
 Martin said in his own statement.
 “The graphics, mythos, and action-RPG gameplay will deliver an unforgettable experience.
 I can’t wait for people to see what Elden Ring has in store for them.”